 FilterChain objects that can be added at both comparator inputs ('A' and 'B') or the comparator output.

 The guide, Specifying a Comparison Pipeline provides an overview of how pipelines can be defined with the Pipelined Comparator, specifically through the use of Java, or an XML pipeline descriptor file format, called DXP.

 More details on the use of DXP can be found in the document Pipeline Configuration using DXP.

 The Document Comparator differs from the Pipelined Comparator in that key parts of the pipeline are pre-defined with specialist document comparison features; this pipeline is modified by adding filters at certain named 'extension points'.

 As in the Pipelined Comparator, filters are managed as

-FilterChain objects in Java or C#, these are added to the pipeline using the DocumentComparator's
+FilterChain objects in Java, these are added to the pipeline using the DocumentComparator's

 setExtensionPoint method.
 An alternative way to configure a Document Comparator is to use a Document Comparator Pipelines configuration file (DCP).